oxfordcontrol/SOSADMM/README.md

     eprint       = {arXiv:1703.01969},
     primaryClass = "math-OC",
-    author       = {Zheng, Yang and Fantuzzi, Giovanni and Papachristodoulou}, title        = {Exploiting Sparsity of Coefficient Matching Conditions in Sum-of-Squares Programming using {ADMM}}
+    author       = {Zheng, Yang and Fantuzzi, Giovanni and Papachristodoulou}, title        = {Exploiting Sparsity in the Coefficient Matching Conditions in Sum-of-Squares Programming using {ADMM}}
     }

 ```